MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/Invoke-MgBetaInviteUserDriveItem.md

 ## SYNOPSIS
 Sends a sharing invitation for a **DriveItem**.\nA sharing invitation provides permissions to the recipients and optionally sends an email to the recipients to notify them the item was shared.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgInviteUserDriveItem](/powershell/module/Microsoft.Graph.Users.Actions/Invoke-MgInviteUserDriveItem?view=graph-powershell-v1.0)

 ## SYNTAX